HPV and Cancer

 - Vulvar cancer: Most vulvar cancers (70%) are caused by HPV.
 Learn about new cases and death rates from vulvar cancer, a rare type of cancer.

 Worldwide, the burden of HPV-related cancers is much greater.
-High-risk HPVs cause about 5% of all cancers worldwide, with an estimated 570,000 women and an estimated 60,000 men getting an HPV-related cancer each year.
+High-risk HPVs cause about 5% of all cancers worldwide, with an estimated 570,000 women and 60,000 men getting an HPV-related cancer each year.
 Cervical cancer is among the most common cancers and a leading cause of cancer-related deaths in low- and middle-income countries, where screening tests and treatment of early cervical cell changes are not readily available.

 How is HPV Transmitted?